 STACEY BARBAS is a senior program officer on the Kresge Foundation’s Health Team.
 She is responsible for managing a portfolio of approximately $20 million that focuses on increasing health equity by addressing conditions that lead to poor health outcomes.

 Her portfolio includes grants that address healthy food systems that benefit low income communities and she is a lead staff person on Fresh, Local and Equitable, a $12 million dollar initiative with the foundations’ Arts & Culture program surfacing projects around the country that use food-oriented programs to contribute to economic revitalization, cultural expression and health in urban low-income communities.
-Stacey also serves on the Steering Committee of the Sustainable Agriculture and Food System Funders.
 Ms. Barbas’ professional career in the nonprofit health and human service fields spans 30 years.
 She joined the Kresge Foundation in January 2008 after serving for five years as Executive Director of the Michigan AIDS fund, a statewide nonprofit grantmaking organization.
 Ms. Barbas received a Master of Science in Administration and Management from Central Michigan University and a Bachelor of Arts Degree in Psychology from Wayne State University.

 Linda Jo Doctor

 LINDA JO DOCTOR is a program officer at the W.K.
 Kellogg Foundation in Battle Creek, Michigan.
 In this role, she helps develop programming priorities; reviews and recommends proposals for funding; manages and monitors a portfolio of active grants; and designs and implements national grant initiatives, place-based work, and multi-year projects.